Moving from San Francisco to Marin: What to Actually Expect

 Each town has its own personality and its own version of this trade-off.
 Our Marin Guides cover all of them, from Mill Valley to Tiburon to Larkspur, if you want to get a feel for where you might land.

-If you have kids, the schools tend to accelerate the decision
+If you have kids, the schools will accelerate your decision

-The public schools in Southern Marin are genuinely excellent in ways that show up in daily life, not just on paper.
+The public schools in Southern Marin are really great in ways that show up in daily life, not just on paper.
 Kids walk to school.
 There are more creeks than screens.
 Many families tell us they wish they had moved a year earlier.
 Not because San Francisco was wrong, but because once they were here, the life they had been waiting for started.

 The housing market here is competitive and inventory is constrained.
 If you are serious about the move, starting early matters more in Marin than in most places.
 And more homes trade off-market than you’d imagine so being in the know is a pretty big deal if you’re serious about moving.